 - a future job opportunity, or

-- an occupation in national shortage or an occupation with strong future demand on the National Skills Commission’s Skills Priority List.
+- an occupation in national shortage or an occupation with strong or moderate future demand on the National Skills Commission’s Skills Priority List.

 Frequently Asked Questions